acislab/www.globalcentra.org/about.md

 **Past Members:**
 *  Peter Arzberger, Pacific Rim Application And Grid Middleware Assembly (PRAGMA)
+*  Kum Won Cho, Korea Institute of Science and Technology Information (KISTI), Korea
+*  Fang-Pang Lin, National Center for High Performance Computing, Taiwan (Initial member)
 *  Shinji Shimojo, National Institute of Information and Communications Technologies, Japan (Initial member)
-*  Kum Won Cho, Korea Institute of Science and Technology Information (KISTI), Korea

 # Operations Committee
 Operations Committee members consists of staff from Partner organizations and CENTRA meeting host organizations.
 Members are nominated and approved by the Steering Committee.
 The role of the Operations Committee is to support the operational needs of CENTRA.